airbytehq/airbyte/docs/connector-development/config-based/connector-definition.md

 The engine will evaluate the content passed within `{{...}}`, interpolating the keys from context-specific arguments. the "options" keyword [see ($options)](connector-definition.md#object-instantiation) can be referenced.

-For example, inner_object.key will evaluate to "Hello airbyte" at runtime.
+For example, some_object.inner_object.key will evaluate to "Hello airbyte" at runtime.

 ```
 some_object: